zoltantoth0409/liferay-portal/modules/sdk/gradle-plugins-node/README.markdown

 If the [`lifecycle-base`](https://docs.gradle.org/current/javadoc/org/gradle/language/base/plugins/LifecycleBasePlugin.html)
-plugin is applied and the `package.json` file declares a script named `test`, then the script is executed when running the `check` task.
+plugin is applied and the `package.json` file declares a script named `test`, the script is executed when running the `check` task.